-The health insurance plan year is from January 1st through December 31st.
+The health insurance plan year is from January 1 through December 31.
 New employees must complete enrollment forms within the first 30 days of employment.
 Current employees can make changes in their insurance coverage with qualifying events or during open enrollment.
-Employees should contact Insurance Specialist at 956-584-6406 for more information.
+Employees should contact the Insurance Specialist at 956-584-6406. for more information.